 - Tounoukan.
 Another unique activity to do in Tateyama.
 Here we will learn how Etchu Setoyaki (Etchu pottery) is done from art classes guided by a professional ceramicist.
 Learn more about this ceramic-making culture from the Tounoukan website.

 - Explore and relax in Green park Yoshimine.
 Explore the forest and spot natural hot springs in the park.
 This is a two-in-one destination where we can commune with nature, enjoy it and relax all together.
 Discover more about this park from the Green Park Yoshimine site.

 Best time to visit Tateyama

 According to tiptoeingworld.com, the best time to visit Tateyama Town is during “Yuki-no-Otani,” when the snow walls are created.
 It is also the time when the Tateyama Kurobe Alpine Route opens.
 Usually, it is in Early spring, which is from mid-April to May.
 The Alpine Route closes again once winter came starting from mid-November.

 In approximately three hours and fifty-two minutes, we can arrive in Magome from Tokyo.
-Magome was once known as a “post town,” a site essentially established to accommodate people traveling along major highways.
+Magome was once known as a “post town,” essentially established to accommodate people traveling along major highways.
 The route that Magome served is called Nakasendo, a path connecting Kyoto and Tokyo.

 Magome is one of the remaining post towns along Nakasendo and is one the last of the 11 stations in the Kiso Valley.
 Here, we can get a scenic view of Mount Ena, a mountain that is 2190 meters in height.
 Today, Magome belongs to the Nakatsugawa district in Gifu Prefecture.